 Your personal data is processed in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (the General Data Protection Regulation; hereinafter – “the Regulation”), and other legislation governing the protection of personal data.

-The processing of your personal data has the following legal bases: consent (Article 6(1)(a) of the GDPR in conjunction with Article 7 of the GDPR), the necessity to fulfil a contract with you (Article 6(1)(b) of the GDPR), processing to fulfil legal obligations (Article 6(1)(c) of the GDPR), legitimate interest in the data processing (Article 6(1)(f) of the GDPR).
+The processing of your personal data has the following legal bases: consent (Article 6(1)(a) of the GDPR in conjunction with Article 7 of the GDPR), the necessity to fulfill a contract with you (Article 6(1)(b) of the GDPR), processing to fulfill legal obligations (Article 6(1)(c) of the GDPR), legitimate interest in the data processing (Article 6(1)(f) of the GDPR).

 We have a legitimate interest in detecting and preventing abuse of our service, and we also have a legitimate interest in improving our service and tailoring it to your needs.

 Respecting your privacy and the protection of your personal data, the Company shall make every effort to ensure the security and confidentiality of your personal data and other information processed by us.

 Furthermore, based on Article 25 of the GDPR, the Company engages with the concepts of Data Protection by Design and by Default.
 This means that the Company by design protects the rights of its users through data protection principles (such as data minimization), as well as by Default ensuring that the data collected has necessary purposes behind it.

 This page has been last updated on 2021 10 11